Mozambique: Recovery assisted through contributions from Lasallian school globally.

 Following the worst storm in the southern hemisphere’s recorded meteorological history, one of the poorest African countries struggles to recover from Cyclone Idai.

-The preliminary assessments are staggering: hundreds of lives have been lost, hundreds of thousands of homes have been destroyed, and 1.77 million acres of crops at the beginning of the main harvest season have been destroyed by Cyclone Idai.
-Communication lines have been completely cut, roads have been rendered impassable, and entire villages have disappeared.
-Some areas reported floodwaters 20 feet deep and the UN Office for the Coordination of Humanitarian Affairs estimates that 1.85 million people are in need of urgent assistance.
+With hundreds of lives lost, thousands of homes destroyed, and 1.77 million acres of crops at the beginning of the main harvest season destroyed by Cyclone Idai, Mozambique continues to recover from one of the world’s most devastating storms.
+During and after the storm, communication lines were completely cut, roads rendered impassable, and entire villages disappeared.

-In Beira, a major port for Mozambique, flooding was extensive and the New York Times quoted authorities who estimate “90 percent of the area is completely destroyed.”
-Relief crews are reporting growing numbers of waterborne diseases such as cholera and diarrhea.
+In Beira, a major port for Mozambique, flooding was extensive and the New York Times quoted authorities who estimate “90 percent of the area was completely destroyed.”